Save Money and Eat Healthy: Tips for Grocery Shopping on a Budget

 Choosing fruits and vegetables that are in season is not only more environmentally friendly but also easier on your wallet.
 Seasonal produce tends to be less expensive due to its abundance during specific times of the year.
 Visit local farmers' markets or check supermarket flyers to find out which fruits and vegetables are currently in season and plan your meals accordingly.

-Frozen fruits and vegetables are a great alternative to fresh produce, especially when certain items are out of season.
+Frozen fruits and frozen vegetables are a great alternative to fresh produce, especially when certain items are out of season.
 They are typically more affordable, have a longer shelf life, and retain their nutritional value.
-Similarly, canned goods like beans, tomatoes, and fish can be economical choices that provide essential nutrients.
+Similarly, canned beans, canned tomatoes, and canned fish can be economical choices that provide essential nutrients.
 Just be mindful of added sodium or sugar in some canned products and choose options with reduced or no additives.

 Consider exploring discount grocery stores or farmers' markets in your area.
 These places often offer lower prices compared to larger supermarkets.
 Discount stores may carry generic brands or sell items nearing their expiration dates at discounted rates.
 Farmers' markets can provide you with fresh, locally grown produce at competitive prices.
 Exploring different shopping venues can help you find excellent deals and save money.